Snowy Mountain (Fire Tower)

 The first two miles are relatively flat and absolutely beautiful – we were surrounded by trees and crisp leaves, as the sun started to peak through them.
 Aside from laughter (a constant on our hikes) we listened to the soundtrack of mother nature, the trickling water from the stream crossings, and all that the cold morning offered us.
 We soon started to see patches of snow, indicating what was to come for the next mile and a half of our hike to the summit.

 And then we started to travel through a (literal) snowy winter wonderland, putting on our micro spikes and anticipating the climb ahead.
 Many rock scrambles and a few sketchy climbs later, we made it to the first viewing area, where we could now see how far we’ve come.
 We kept traveling through the beautiful snow-covered forest to reach our final destination – the fire tower!
 Like most of the trail, the summit is treed-in; your main view will be from the tower itself.
 We safely climbed to the top where we were treated to views of lightly snow-capped mountains and Indian Lake.
 We had made the 3,899-foot climb (not including the tower) and now took a moment (or awhile…) to soak it all in.
 After snapping photos and devouring Reeses’ Pieces (it was Halloween, after all!) we prepared to make our descent.
 We ran into a few other hikers who had made the climb and were now checking out the tower, greeted them quickly, and carried on back to the viewing point.
 The weather never really warmed up, but we were fortunate that the sun had made an appearance and the wind was not too strong.
 We took a few moments at the viewing area, waved farewell, and started our descent, which was still a bit icy and snowy.
-We had an uneventful hike back to the trailhead where I was dreading to say goodbye to Ely for the season; however, it was a successful and AMAZING day in the mountains, celebrating Halloween, the end of autumn, friendship, and fun.
-And of course, the one thing that brought us together—mother nature.
+We had an uneventful hike back to the trailhead where I was dreading to say goodbye to her for the season; however, it was a successful and AMAZING day in the mountains, celebrating Halloween, the end of autumn, friendship, and fun.

 Concluding notes: